The Earls of Leicester, New Bluegrass Royalty

 “We have a younger audience for this kind of music now, and it’s important to me that the listeners understand the origins of what they are hearing,” said the man who plays on and produced the CD.

-Douglas, who grew up listening to F&S, developed the idea of a tribute record over the years as he became a great Dobro player and settled into a long-term home with Alison Krauss and Union Station.
+Douglas, who grew up listening to F&S, developed the idea of a tribute record over the years as he became a great Dobro player and settled into a long-term home with Alison Krauss & Union Station.
 Fortunately, he found the time to make his dream come true and he convinced great players to join him: Charlie Cushman on banjo and guitar; Tim O’Brien on mandolin; Barry Bales on bass; and Johnny Warren on fiddle.
 (His father, Paul, held the fiddle slot with Flatt & Scruggs for a long time).

->All that was left was finding someone to fill Lester’s shoes at the lead vocalist.
-Douglas was smart to ask his wife for advice because the first name out of her mouth was Shawn Camp.
+All that was left was finding someone to fill Lester’s shoes at the lead vocalist.
+Douglas was smart to ask his wife for advice, because the first name out of her mouth was Shawn Camp.
 He’s the perfect fit.

 The songs, themselves, are not at all surprising.
 They’re mainstays from the F&S catalog, and if you asked a dozen DJs to list Flatt & Scruggs standards, most of the 14 selections here would be mentioned six or eight times—or more.

 What’s special is the care and pride that went into each of them.
 Sure, you expect a band of superstars to be fantastic.
 But these six guys go far beyond that superlative.
-I’ve heard I’ll Go Stepping Too, Shuckin’ the Corn, On My Mind and Dim Lights, Thick Smoke countless times, by Flatt & Scruggs and in covers by many other artists.
+I’ve heard I’ll Go Stepping Too, Shuckin’ the Corn, On My Mind, and Dim Lights, Thick Smoke countless times, by Flatt & Scruggs and in covers by many other artists.
 But the approach here is fresh and crisp, faithful to the original but not at all feeling old and tired.

 For most of us, the CD will be the only chance to hear this music.
 The players, busy with their regular gigs, will tour only sporadically.
 But, cross your fingers.
 Douglas hints that the Earls just might turn to a new project down the road.